favll/pogom/README.md

 **Pro-Tip:** Use the `-H` and `-P` flag to specify host and port.
 E.g. `-H "127.0.0.1" -P 5001` will tell the webserver to listen to localhost requests on port 5001.
 You can then head over and take a look at the map at `http://127.0.0.1:5001/`.
 If you want the server to listen on all public IPs use the host `0.0.0.0`.
 This will allow you to access your server from other machines.

+There's no other flags besides  `-H` and `-P`, everything else is configured through the Web UI.

 ##Usage

  - Visit `http://<ip>:<port>/` (by default: `http://127.0.0.1:5000/`)